tris203/precognition.nvim/README.md

 ## ⚙️ Config

-- Items can be hidden by settings their priority to 0
+- Items can be hidden by settings their priority to 0, if you want to hide the entire virtual line.
+Set all elements to `prio = 0` in combination with the below.
-- `lua showBlankVirtLine = false`
+- `showBlankVirtLine = false`
   Setting this option will mean that if a Virtual Line would be blank it wont be rendered